stephentab/CPADS-Project/README.md

 - SQL Server Management Studio (SSMS): Data loading, schema design, and view creation.
 - Power BI: Data cleaning, transformation, and interactive visualizations.

-The final output is a Power BI dashboard with visualizations to explore substance use prevalence, frequency, and correlations with mental/physical health.

 ## Preliminary Steps

 ### Data Acquisition